-Diversity, Equity and Inclusion ("DEI")
+Diversity, Equity and Inclusion

-Crombie considers the diversity of its workforce and on its Board of Trustees as key to success and has a policy in place with goals and guidelines.
-Crombie prioritizes DEI and is committed to creating and maintaining a diverse, inclusive and collaborative culture that is free of barriers and drives competitive advantage and business sustainability for the future.
+Crombie considers the diversity of its workforce and on its Board of Trustees as key to success and has a DEI strategy and policy in place with measurable goals and guidelines.

+Crombie is committed to creating and maintaining a diverse, inclusive and collaborative culture that is free of barriers and drives competitive advantage and business sustainability for the future.
 Crombie strives to create an inclusive environment where individuals from a wide variety of backgrounds are recognized, respected, and valued and individual differences and creativity of thought are viewed as strengths.
 The individual differences, life experiences, knowledge, capabilities, and talents our employees bring to their work enhance our culture, brand, and reputation; improve organizational performance and effectiveness; drive growth; and enhance employee engagement.

-The HRC renewed its DEI policy and goals in 2022.
-Initially, this policy and framework focused exclusively on gender diversity.
-However, our focus has expanded over the last three years to encompass a range of diverse groups including but not limited to race, gender, sexuality, and disability.
-Goals have been set for the recruitment of Trustees and employees as follows:
+The HRC continued to renew its DEI policy and goals in 2023 which encompasses a range of diverse groups including but not limited to race, gender, sexuality, and disability.
+Goals have been set for the recruitment and development of Trustees and employees as follows:

-- Minimum of 40% of Senior Leadership successors are women or other diverse groups over the next three to five years; - 50% of internal leadership development program participants are from diverse groups; - · Minimum two qualified diverse candidates short-listed for every leadership and professional recruitment; and - · Minimum one qualified diverse candidate for Trustee recruitment.
+- Minimum of 40% of Senior Leadership roles and 33% of Trustee roles, respectively, are represented by women or other diverse groups over the next three to five years; - Minimum of 40% of Senior Leadership successors are women or other diverse groups over the next three to five years; - 50% of internal leadership development program participants are from diverse groups: - · Minimum two qualified candidates from diverse groups short-listed for every leadership and professional recruitment; and - Minimum one qualified candidate from diverse group short-listed for every Trustee recruitment.

 To ensure we are continuously working toward this priority, management has placed a strong focus on diversity, equity and inclusion and DEI metrics are reported to the HRC and the Board quarterly.
-The HRC reviews these metrics, monitors key performance indicators ("KPIs"), and provides direction if required.
+The HRC reviews these metrics, monitors KPIs, and provides direction if required.
 KPIs provided include, but are not limited to, DEI progress with respect to the following:

-- The number of women or other diverse groups in leadership and management roles; - The number of women or other diverse groups in leadership development programs; - The number of women or other diverse groups in recruitment processes; - · The number of women or other diverse groups hired into executive, senior management and other roles in the organization; - The number of women or other diverse groups in Crombie's succession planning pipeline; - Pay equity of women or other diverse groups at Crombie; and - The number of women or other diverse groups promoted within Crombie.
+- · The number of women and other diverse groups on the Board; - The number of women and other diverse groups in leadership and management roles; - The number of women and other diverse groups in leadership development programs; - The number of women and other diverse groups in recruitment processes for trustees, executive, senior leadership, and other roles in the organization; - The number of women and other diverse groups hired into trustee, executive, senior leadership, and other roles in the organization; - · The number of women and other diverse groups in Crombie's succession planning pipeline; - · Pay equity of women and other diverse groups at Crombie; and - The number of women and other diverse groups promoted within Crombie.

-As of December 31, 2022, 17% of the Executive Committee of Crombie are women, 38% of the senior leadership team (Vice Presidents) are women or other diverse groups, 30% of employees at the Director level are women or other diverse groups, and 46% of managers are women or other diverse groups.
-In the past year, over 65% of participants in Crombie's internal leadership development program are women or other diverse groups.
+As of December 31, 2023, 33% of Trustees are women, 20% of the Executive Committee of Crombie are women, 40% of the senior leadership team (Vice Presidents) are women or other diverse groups, 30% of employees at the Director level are women or other diverse groups, and 47% of managers are women or other diverse groups.
+In the past year, over 59% of participants in Crombie's internal leadership development program are women and 13% are a member of another diverse group.
 With respect to equity, pay equity analysis is completed annually, at minimum, to ensure employees receive equal pay for work of equal value.
-As of December 31, 2022, pay equity analysis confirms that Crombie employees receive equal pay for work of equal value, regardless of gender or membership in diverse groups.
+As of December 31, 2023, pay equity analysis confirms that Crombie employees receive equal pay for work of equal value, regardless of gender or membership in diverse groups.